ryskov/programming-intro/1-intro/1-1-getting-started-js.md

 Fire up a terminal and lets jump right into it:

 `cd ~/Documents/programming`
-> You know this command from before, but i just want to point out that `~/` has a special meaning when used in a path: its the logged in users 'home directory'.
+> You know this command from before, but i just want to point out that `~/` has a special meaning when used in a path: its the logged-in users 'home directory'.
 Now you know.
 Don't stress about it.

 Lets create a new folder in here for this small demo.
 We can call it `first-js-project`